 - The Community Center for Education Results (Seattle/South King County, Washington) through their collaborative, the Road Map Project, will support the development of data-driven continuous improvement capacity within reengagement programs in order to improve student outcomes and close gaps in their opportunity youth work.

-Rural and tribal communities face significant challenges to build and maintain the data capacity needed to inform better strategies to meet their communities’ needs.
-This grant supports rural and tribal communities to deepen their capacity to collect and analyze data reflective of their communities that will expand their ability to generate accurate, reliable information to advance equity and continuous improvement.
+Rural and native, indigenous, and tribal communities face significant challenges to build and maintain the data capacity needed to inform better strategies to meet their communities’ needs.
+This grant supports rural and native, indigenous, and tribal communities to deepen their capacity to collect and analyze data reflective of their communities that will expand their ability to generate accurate, reliable information to advance equity and continuous improvement.

-The goal of the Hopi Opportunity Youth Initiative (HOYI)’s Data Enhancement Project is to reduce the Post-Secondary disconnection and Workforce disconnection rate among Hopi youth, ages 14 – 26, by building the capacity of HOYI staff and collaborative, specifically those partners that work with Post-Secondary and Workforce disconnection data and support services.
-Their Data Enhancement Project will build on their Equity Counts work by implementing the components of their Data Capacity Building plan, such as launch of a Data Intern Initiative and implementation of scale appropriate data collection tools for each workforce partner.
+- Hopi Opportunity Youth Initiative’s (The Hopi Foundation) project will build on their Equity Counts work by implementing the components of their Data Capacity Building plan, such as launch of a Data Intern Initiative and implementation of scale appropriate data collection tools for each workforce partner.

 Our commitment to measurable outcomes is woven into the fabric of who we are as a network.
-With the development of the Common Measures, we are measuring the overall opportunity youth disconnection rate; and the disconnection rates for high school, post-secondary and workforce annually using the American Community Survey.
-The common measures give each community a unique annual look into their OY data, specific to the geographic area for their collaborative.
+With the development of the OYF Common Measures, we can measure the overall opportunity youth disconnection rate; and the disconnection rates for high school, post-secondary and workforce annually at the population level using the American Community Survey, conducted annually by the US Census Bureau.
+The OYF Common Measures give each community a unique annual look into their OY data, specific to the geographic area for their collaborative.
 The data breaks down the numbers of OY into four different segments, and further disaggregates youth in each segment by race, age, gender and other important demographic variables.
-The segments are:

 - Overall community disconnection rate: The rate of young people disconnected from work and school (i.e., opportunity youth).